APPRENTICES

 Functional Skills:

-• Functional Skills are practical skills in English, Maths and ICT.
+• Functional Skills are practical skills in English and Maths.
 Functional Skills provide an individual with essential knowledge, skills and understanding that will enable them to operate confidently, effectively and independently in life and work.
 You may be exempt if your GCSE grades are A-C / 9-4 or you have already completed Functional Skills.